Peter2s/nodejs-ecommerce-api/README.md

 - MongoDB
 - JSON Web Tokens (JWT) for authentication
 - Mongoose
+- Multer for file upload
+- Shrap for image processing
 - express validator
 - bcrypt for password hashing
 - readis for caching